cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 passwords leading to almost instantaneous leakage of passwords upon server compromise.

-Despite the existence of multiple designs for (PKI-free) aPAKE protocols, none of these protocols are secure against pre-computation attacks.
-In particular, none of these protocols can use the standard technique against pre-computation that combines _secret_ random values ("salt") into the one-way password mappings.
-Either these protocols do not use a salt at all or, if they do, they transmit the salt from server to client in the clear, hence losing the secrecy of the salt and its defense against pre-computation.
-Furthermore, transmitting the salt may require additional protocol messages.

 This document describes OPAQUE, a PKI-free secure aPAKE that is secure against pre-computation attacks.
-OPAQUE provides forward secrecy (essential for protecting past communications in case of password leakage) and the ability to hide the password from the server, even during password registration.
-Furthermore, OPAQUE enjoys good performance and an array of additional features including the ability to increase the difficulty of offline dictionary attacks via iterated hashing or other hardening schemes, and offloading these operations to the client (that also helps against online guessing attacks); extensibility of the protocol to support storage and retrieval of client secrets solely based on a password; being amenable to a multi-server distributed implementation where offline dictionary attacks are not possible without breaking into a threshold of servers (such a distributed solution requires no change or awareness on the client-side relative to a single-server implementation).
+OPAQUE provides forward secrecy with respect to password leakage while also hiding the password from the server, even during password registration.
+OPAQUE allows applications to increase the difficulty of offline dictionary attacks via iterated hashing or other hardening schemes.
+OPAQUE is also extensible, allowing clients to safely store and retrieve arbitrary application data on servers using only their password.

 OPAQUE is defined and proven as the composition of two functionalities: an oblivious pseudorandom function (OPRF) and an authenticated key